List of Lucchese crime family mobsters: Carlo Profeta

 Carlo Profeta (born October 10, 1942) is a soldier and former acting capo in Domenico Cutaia's crew.
 He once served as a bodyguard to Gambino family mobster Roy DeMeo.
+On October 2, 1984, Profeta was indicted on federal racketeering charges relating to the activities of the DeMeo crew.

 In early 2009, Profeta had a sitdown with Bonanno family capo Anthony Mannone about a Lucchese soldier who owed him $200,000 in a loanshark debt.
 On February 24, 2010, Profeta was indicted along with capo Domenico Cutaia, soldier Salvatore Cutaia, associates Joseph Cutaia, Eric Maione and Nicholas Bernardo, Bonanno family capo Anthony Mannone and associate Jerome Carameilli on racketeering and extortion charges.
 In February 2011, Profeta and associate Eric Maione pleaded guilty to extortion charges.
 On July 23, 2013, Profeta was released from prison.

-Frank Salerno

-Frank "Skinny Frank" Salerno, also known as "Frankie", is captain of a crew operating in Westchester and the Bronx.
-He is a nephew of former Lucchese captain Michael Salerno.
-In 1993, Frank Salerno was indicted along with others on federal charges of illegally dumping construction and demolition debris into landfills.
-In 2006, Salerno was charged with defrauding customers from his car dealership Ultimate Motors, Inc., by failing to forward proceeds of car sales to the owners of cars that it sold on consignment, selling vehicles that it did not own, and failing to deliver vehicles to purchasers after receiving payment for car sales.
-In April 2012, Frank Salerno went to the Tuckahoe police station to help his son Adam Salerno who was arrested for driving with a suspended license, before leaving the police arrested Frank with a warrant from Atlantic County, N.J. for passing bad checks.
-In May 2020, Salerno was identified in an FBI surveillance photo meeting with Lucchese members acting boss Mike DeSantis, consigliere Andrew DeSimone, soldier Anthony Villani, soldier Anthony Baratta and caporegime George Zappola in Jefferson Park.

 Alfred Santorelli

 Alfred "Freddy Boy" Santorelli is a soldier and acting capo of his father's Bronx crew.
 His father is Lucchese family capo Anthony Santorelli.
 In the 1990s, Santorelli and Darin Mazzarelli were the leaders of the Tanglewood Boys, a recruitment gang for the Lucchese family.
 In 1994, his father Anthony Santorelli was observed by an FBI agent, dumping evidence in the murder of Louis Balancio.
 On November 14, 2001, Santorelli was released from prison.